-Terry in the 1983 Loch Rannoch Marathon
+Terry heading for victory in the 1986 Loch Rannoch Marathon

 In 1989 Terry won a Scottish Marathon silver (2.24.53) behind Englishman Ian Bloomfield (2.22.30), when the Aberdeen Marathon served as the venue for a Home Countries International race.
 The course and weather conditions were typically demanding.
 Bloomfield said, “It was tough, bloody tough!” after taking a severe buffeting from the strong north wind that battered many competitors into a state of near submission.
 However not long afterwards, upset by the lack of further opportunities for participation in the World Cross Country event, Terry opted once again for competition on the professional hill and track circuit.
 Another reason was his annoyance at the amount of appearance money paid to certain so-called ‘amateur’ athletes, but not to good runners like himself.
 However he soon became disillusioned by the limitations of professional racing and was reinstated as an amateur for the second time.

 A second Scottish Marathon Championship gold was secured in 1991 (2.24.50) at Inverclyde, Greenock.
 Terry dominated the race and won comfortably from John Stephens and Charlie MacDougall.